moayadabdo22-boop/moayadabdo22-boop/README.md

 🎯 **AI Engineer | Software Developer | Innovator**

 I'm passionate about building intelligent systems that connect **AI, IoT, and Cloud Computing**.
-I specialize in creating solutions powered by **Machine Learning, Deep Learning, Computer Vision, and Voice/Face Recognition**.
+I specialize in creating solutions powered by **Machine Learning, Deep Learning, Computer Vision, NLP, and Voice/Face Recognition**.

 ---

 ## 🚀 About Me

 - 💻 Skilled in **Python, Java, JavaScript, HTML, CSS, SQL, and C#**
-- 🤖 Focused on **Machine Learning & Deep Learning**
+- 🤖 Focused on **Machine Learning, Deep Learning, and NLP**
 - 👁️ Experienced with **Computer Vision and Image Processing**
 - 🗣️ Work on **Voice and Face Recognition** systems
 - 📱 **Android Developer**